-Key Data Points from the 2011 990-PF for the Bill & Melinda Gates Foundation
+Key Data Points from the 2012 990-PF for the Bill & Melinda Gates Foundation

-Form 990-PF Topic 2011Amount What it Means Form 990-PF Reference Grants Paid \$3.239 billion The foundation distributed approximately \$3.2 billion in 2011 in contributions received from the trust.
-Page 1, Part I, line 25 (d); detailed listing attached to the return Total Charitable Distributions (including grants) \$3.964 billion Total distributions of \$3.964 billion comprised three categories: grants of \$3.239 billion, operating expenses of \$528 million, including things like employee salaries and upkeep of our office space, \$106 million in program related investments, which allow the foundation to help some of our partners with low interest loans and other support to help them accomplish their goals, and capital investments of \$91 million, primarily in IRIS Holdings, LLC, the separate company that has developed, and continues to develop the foundation's new headquarters in downtown Seattle.
-Page 8, Part XII, line 4 Excise Taxes \$2,120 The foundation receives its funding from the trust and therefore does not maintain a separate endowment.
-Having no endowment results in a relatively low excise tax which foundations are required to pay on investment income.
-Page 4, Part VI, line 5 Compensation of Officers, Directors, and Trustees \$5.488 million The schedule provides a listing of 2011 compensation and benefits paid to the foundation's officers.
+Topic 2012 What it Means Form 990-PF Reference Grants Paid \$3.178 billion The foundation distributed approximately \$3.2 billion in 2012 from contributions received from the trust.
+Page 1, Part I, Line 25(d); detailed listing attached to the return Total Charitable Distributions (including grants) \$3.897 billion Total distributions of \$3.897 billion comprised four categories: - Grants of \$3.178 billion, - Operating expenses of \$625 million, including expenses such as employee salaries and the upkeep of our office space, - \$38 million in program related investments, which allow the foundation to help some of our partners with low interest loans and other support to accomplish their goals, and - Capital investments of \$56 million, primarily in IRIS Holdings, LLC, the company that has developed, and continues to develop the foundation's new headquarters in downtown Seattle.
+Page 8, Part XII, Line 4 Excise Taxes \$996 The foundation receives its funding from the trust and therefore does not maintain a separate endowment.
+Having no endowment results in a relatively low excise tax which foundations are required to play on investment income.
+Page 4, Part VI, Line 5 Compensation of Officers, Directors, and Trustees \$6 million The schedule provides a listing of 2012 compensation and benefits paid to the foundation's officers.
 The trustees receive no compensation.
-Page 1, Part I, line 13(a); see detail on Page 6, Part VIII, line 1, column (c) Compensation of Five Highest Paid Employees (other than officers, directors, and trustees) \$3.519 million The schedule provides a listing of 2011 compensation and benefits paid to some of the most senior staff at the foundation who are not officers or directors.
-Page 6, Part VIII, line 2, column (c) Contributions \$3.964 billion Contributions were received from the trust as explained in the introduction to the Reader's Guide.
-The foundation also received unsolicited contributions from other people; any that were for \$5,000 or more are disclosed on Schedule B. Page 1, Part I, line 1 (a); see detail of gifts of \$5,000 or greater on Schedule B of the Form 990-PF Contribution by Bill Gates \$1.2 million This contribution is comprised of \$1.2 million of expenses paid by Bill Gates on behalf of the foundation.
+Page 1, Part I, Line 13(a); see detail on Page 6, Part VIII, Line 1, Column (c) Compensation of Five Highest Paid Employees (other than officers, directors, and trustees) \$3.8 million The schedule provides a listing of 2012 compensation and benefits paid to some of the most senior staff at the foundation who are not officers or directors; all of whom were on foreign assignment in 2012.
+Page 6, Part VIII, Line 2, Column (c) Contributions \$3.875 billion Contributions were received from the trust as explained in the introduction to the Reader's Guide.
+The foundation also received unsolicited contributions from other people; any that were for \$5,000 or more are disclosed on Schedule B. Page 1, Part I, Line 1(a); see detail of gifts of \$5,000 or greater on Schedule B of the Form 990-PF Contribution by Bill Gates \$1.3 million This contribution is comprised of \$1.3 million of expenses paid by Bill Gates on behalf of the foundation.
 Schedule B, Page 2